Killing of Charlie Howard: The aftermath

-Twenty-five years later
+Memorials

+On July 7, 2004, a twentieth anniversary walk was held in memory of Howard.

-Twenty-five years later, The Bangor Daily News tried to locate Shawn Mabry, Jim Baines and Daniel Ness, now middle-aged men, for their views on the murder.
+Twenty-five years later, the Bangor Daily News tried to locate Shawn Mabry, Jim Baines, and Daniel Ness, now middle-aged men, for their views on the murder.
 They were unable to locate Mabry and Ness at that time, but did find Baines, who was living and working in Bangor.
 Following his release from the detention center, he spoke regularly about tolerance to local students and even addressed the Maine State Legislature in "support of a bill to ban discrimination based on sexual orientation".
 In addition, he co-authored the book Penitence with Ed Armstrong in 1994.
 Baines did not receive any of the profits of the book.
-That same year, Mabry expressed his regrets about his participation.
+That same year, Mabry publicly expressed his regrets about his participation.
 He stated that he thinks about Charlie Howard every day.

-Today, a short distance from the site of Howard's death, a memorial has been erected; engraved on the stone are the words: “May we, the citizens of Bangor, continue to change the world around us until hatred becomes peacemaking and ignorance becomes understanding.”
+A short distance from the site of Howard's death, a memorial has been erected; engraved on the stone are the words: “May we, the citizens of Bangor, continue to change the world around us until hatred becomes peacemaking and ignorance becomes understanding.”

-July 7, Howard's death date, is now Diversity Day in Bangor.

-Memorial vandalized

 In May 2011, vandals spray-painted graffiti and an anti-gay slur on Charlie Howard's memorial.
 Family and friends cleaned it up and rededicated it.

+July 7, Howard's death date, is dedicated as Diversity Day in Bangor.
+Each year, a floral wreath is placed into the Kenduskeag as a memorial to Howard, which is a "service [that] re-created the one held after Howard was killed four decades ago, where attendees walked to the site of his death and dropped flowers into the stream below."

-In 2021, a stone bench was installed in Portsmouth’s Commercial Allery with an inscription of Howard’s favorite song “I Am What I Am,” from the musical “La Cage aux Folles…”
+In 2021, a stone bench was installed in Portsmouth's Commercial Allery with an inscription of Howard's favorite song “I Am What I Am,” from the musical “La Cage aux Folles…”

+July 7, 2024 was the fortieth anniversary of Charlie Howard's death, which was marked by a large memorial gathering involving residents as well as community groups, including the current Unitarian Universalist community in Bangor.

 Legacy in pop culture

-Charlie Howard's murder inspired a similar scene in Stephen King's 1986 novel It, in which three homophobic teenagers throw a young gay man, Adrian Mellon, over a bridge and into the Kenduskeag, where he was set upon and murdered by the novel's antagonist Pennywise.
-In the 2019 film adaption It Chapter Two, Canadian actor Xavier Dolan portrayed Adrian Mellon in the opening scene.
+Charlie Howard's murder inspired a similar scene in Bangor-native Stephen King's 1986 novel It, in which three homophobic teenagers throw a young gay man, Adrian Mellon, over a bridge and into the Kenduskeag, where he was set upon and murdered by the novel's antagonist Pennywise.
+In the 2019 film adaption It Chapter Two, Canadian actor Xavier Dolan portrayed the character of Adrian Mellon in the opening scene.

-Mark Doty wrote a poem about the murder called "Charlie Howard's Descent".
+The gay poet Mark Doty wrote a poem about the murder called "Charlie Howard's Descent".

 The murder is also the inspiration for a novel by Bette Greene titled The Drowning of Stephan Jones.

-The line "faggot kicked into the icy river" in Adrienne Rich's poem Yom Kippur 1984 is a reference to Charlie Howard.
+The line "faggot kicked into the icy river" in lesbian-feminist poet Adrienne Rich's poem "Yom Kippur 1984" is a reference to Charlie Howard.